 Humoral or antibody-mediated immunity

-Humoral immunity is the immune response through which the B-lymphocytes defend the body against antigens of the pathogens (like bacteria and viruses) and toxins that present in the body fluids (blood plasma and lymph) by producing antibodies.
+Humoral immunity is the immune response through which the B-lymphocytes defend the body against antigens of pathogens (like bacteria and viruses) and toxins that are present in the body fluids (blood plasma and lymph) by producing antibodies.

 Steps of humoral immunity